ScreamingSandals/BedWars/docs/config.md

     style: SEGMENTED_20
   # The backend-entity field is present only if the server is running on 1.8.8.
 Allowed values: wither, dragon
   backend-entity: dragon
+  # The allow-via-hooks field is present only if the server is running on 1.8.8.
+The plugin tries to hook to ViaVersion API to make colored and segmented bossbars for 1.9+ players.
+As the ViaVersion API constantly changes, this may occasionally cause protocol issues.
+  allow-via-hooks: true
 holograms:
   enabled: true
   headline: Your &eBEDWARS&f stats